t-sasaki915/t-sasaki915/README.md

 - I will answer to your questions as thoroughly as I can.
 - My favourite violinist is Itzhak Perlman.
 - If you want to play Minecraft with me, please leave a message on this server: mc.t-sasaki.net.
+- I prefer Windows.
+MacOS and Linux are too difficult.